-The military, of course, has had a long relationship with the regions’ playas—every military installation sited within the Mojave Desert either contains, or is located directly adjacent to one or more dry lakebeds where numerous experimental, testing and staging activities take place.
-These include the China Lake Naval Air Weapons Station and Edwards Air Force Base, which surrounds both Rosamond and Rogers Dry Lakes.
-Here, the world’s largest compass rose etched onto the lakebed like some cryptic geoglyph communicating with the heavens from an earlier time.
-Others, such as the notorious Groom Lake (aka Area 51) located adjacent to the larger Nevada Test Site have engendered their own mythic identities.
+The military, of course, has had a long relationship with the regions’ playas—every military installation sited within the Mojave Desert either contains, or is located directly adjacent to, one or more dry lakebeds where numerous experimental, testing and staging activities take place.
+These include the China Lake Naval Air Weapons Station and Edwards Air Force Base, which surrounds both Rosamond and Rogers dry lakes.
+Here, the world’s largest compass rose is etched onto the lakebed like some cryptic geoglyph communicating with the heavens from an earlier time.
+Others, such as the notorious Groom Lake (a.k.a.
+Area 51) located adjacent to the larger Nevada Test Site have engendered their own mythic identities.

 Hollywood utilized the playas of the western Mojave early on for western, sci-fi and other movie locations being a stone’s throw from Los Angeles.
 Director John Ford chose Lucerne Valley’s Rabbit Springs Dry Lake as a location stand-in for an ambush scene shot in “Apache country” for his critically regarded 1938 film Stagecoach, starring a young John Wayne.
 Playas such as El Mirage near Adelanto continue to be a favorite location for filming car commercials, music videos and fashion editorial shoots that all seek a stark, minimal backdrop for their machines and models.

 Six years later, Michael Heizer, accompanied by artists Nancy Holt and her husband Robert Smithson, traveled to Jean Dry Lake to excavate one of the earliest Earthworks—Rift 1, from the series known as Nine Nevada Depressions, described as “a project dispersed over 520 miles of the state that will occupy a coveted position in most origin stories of Land art in the American West.”
-The trio, equipped with shovels and a cheap point and shoot camera to record their efforts, set out to construct the zigzagging trench about a foot deep into the desiccated surface of the lakebed.
-In her essay, Scott imagines the artists coming across a bit of debris from Tinguely’s earlier intervention, tossing it aside without a thought—after all, the group had no knowledge of Tinguely’s well-documented performance staged here in the years prior, as the Center for Land Use Interpretation’s Land Use Database states that this earthwork has been fully subsumed through passing seasonal deterioration.
+The trio, equipped with shovels and a cheap point-and-shoot camera to record their efforts, set out to construct the zigzagging trench about a foot deep into the desiccated surface of the lakebed.
+In her essay, Scott imagines the artists coming across a bit of debris from Tinguely’s earlier intervention and tossing it aside without a thought.
+After all, the group had no knowledge of Tinguely’s well-documented performance staged here in the years prior.
+The Center for Land Use Interpretation’s Land Use Database states that the Heizer/Holt/Smithson Earthwork has been fully subsumed through passing seasonal deterioration.

 Oppenheim’s Whirlpool (Eye of the Storm) was staged in the summer of 1973 at El Mirage using two chartered airplanes, with the lead plane creating a spiraling trail of ephemeral liquid nitrogen smoke that was directed by Oppenheim via radio from ground.
 After building the vortex upon three separate aerial passings, the event was photographed from the second plane.
 The resulting action held its shape for several minutes and then dissipated.
 A photograph of a slightly askew image of a whirlpool drifting across the plain of the lakebed is the only documentation confirming that the action ever took place.

-In October 1969, the “ground-breaking” exhibit Earthworks organized by Robert Smithson opened in NYC at Dwan Gallery, featuring himself with Heizer, De Maria, Oppenheim and others.
+In October 1969, the “ground-breaking” exhibit, Earthworks, organized by Robert Smithson, opened in New York City at Dwan Gallery, featuring himself with Heizer, De Maria, Oppenheim and others.

 Cotten’s daughter Siobhan Arnold, also a photographer and art educator like her father, interviewed the CLUI’s Matt Coolidge about the project for a 2013 ARID Journal essay.
 Coolidge stated, “It became clear that dry lakes were evocative proving grounds of the extremes of human achievement and failure, so we embarked on a long-term project to catalog and describe them all.”
 The collaborators were halfway through the project when Walter died suddenly of a heart attack in February 2008.
 Coolidge stated that he hopes to complete Cotten’s documentation at a later juncture.